Register sections

 NeuroInfo autofills the region to register (Apply changes fields) that include the support sections and the area between them.
 You can change this if desired, but this first pass should include only the center of the entire brain.

-3. Click Run Linear to register the selected range of sections to the atlas.
+3. Run Linear Click Run Linear to register the selected range of sections to the atlas.
 A progress window will display the registration operations.
-When complete, all of the sections that were registered can be viewed by clicking Transforms.

 3. Click Second Pass to set up and run the registration of the entire brain or all of the sections of interest.